MistUnky/minebase/misc/api.md

 Position
 A table with numeric values assigned to the keys x, y and z.
 Keep in mind that the y axis is pointing upwards.
 {x = 0, y = 0, z = 0}

+String
+A type representing character sequences with ASCII or UTF-8 characters.
+They are enclosed with " or ' within the code.
+"abcde", 'éßâ'

 Table
 A lua table.